awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 A Spot Fleet request remains active until it expires or you cancel it\.
 When you cancel a Spot Fleet request, you may specify whether canceling your Spot Fleet request terminates the Spot Instances in your Spot Fleet\.

-Each launch specification includes the information that Amazon EC2 needs to launch an instance—such as an AMI, instance type, subnet or Availability Zone, and one or more security groups\.
+Each launch specification includes the information that Amazon EC2 needs to launch an instance, such as an AMI, instance type, subnet or Availability Zone, and one or more security groups\.

+**Topics**
 + [Spot Fleet Request States](#spot-fleet-states)
 + [Spot Fleet Prerequisites](#spot-fleet-prerequisites)
 + [Spot Fleet and IAM Users](#spot-fleet-iam-users)